-If difficulties relating to absenteeism cannot be resolved through intervention at an academy level, then we may refer the student for Early Help intervention and/or through the 'FAST-track Process', inviting parents/carers to discuss their attendance issues.
+If difficulties relating to absenteeism cannot be resolved through intervention at an academy level, then we may refer the student through the 'FAST-track Process', inviting parents/carers to discuss their attendance issues.
 We will notify parents in writing if we feel this intervention is needed.